jpellman/python-novice-gapminder/_episodes/02-variables.md

 ~~~
 {: .output}

+TODO: Were primitive data types introduced yet?
+How can you discuss strings without introducing them?

 ## Use an index to get a single character from a string.

 *   The characters (individual letters, numbers, and so on) in a string are